DataDog/datadog-ci/src/commands/deployment/README.md

 datadog-ci deployment correlate --provider argocd
 ```

 - `--provider` (**required**): the CD provider name.
-Currently the only supported CD provider is `argocd`.
+Currently, the only supported CD provider is `argocd`.
 - `--config-repo`: configuration repository URL where the kubernetes manifests are stored.
-If empty, the command will try to get it using a git command.
+If empty, the command tries to get it using a Git command.
-- `--dry-run` (default: `false`): will prevent the command from sending any data to Datadog.
-All the other checks will be performed.
+- `--dry-run` (default: `false`): prevents the command from sending any data to Datadog.
+All the other checks are still performed.

 ### Environment variables